johsteffens/tbman/README.md

-# Tbman - Fast and easy-to-use general-purpose Memory Manager
+# Tbman - Fast and easy Memory Manager

 ## What it is
-Tbman is a memory manager offering (among others) these functions
+Tbman is a general-purpose memory manager offering (among others) these functions

 `tbman_malloc, tbman_free, tbman_realloc`